Citrus Roots

 About Citrus Roots

-Citrus Roots is an editorial archive covering the history of California’s citrus industry — from the Spanish mission groves of the eighteenth century to the cooperative marketing empire of Sunkist, the labor history of the Southern California citrus belt, and the preservation efforts of the universities, libraries, and civic institutions that have documented this era.
+Citrus Roots is an editorial publication covering the history of California’s citrus industry — from the Spanish mission groves of the eighteenth century to the cooperative marketing empire of Sunkist, the labor history of the Southern California citrus belt, and the institutional legacy of the universities and libraries that have documented this era.

-The site was established to continue the editorial mission of the original citrusroots.com archive, which gathered documentary and research material on California citrus heritage across more than two decades.
-Our editorial work draws on the primary collections at the UC Riverside Citrus Variety Collection, the Cal Poly Pomona W. Keith and Janet Kellogg University Library (which maintains the most comprehensive public collection of California citrus crate labels), the California State University San Bernardino Special Collections, the Claremont Colleges Library, and the California Department of Food and Agriculture statistical archives.
+Our editorial work CITES (it does not republish) the primary collections at the UC Riverside Citrus Variety Collection, the Cal Poly Pomona W. Keith and Janet Kellogg University Library, the California State University San Bernardino Special Collections, the Claremont Colleges Library, and the California Department of Food and Agriculture statistical archives — all of which are publicly accessible at their own institutions.

 Our Coverage